wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/introduction-power-automate/includes/2-what-power-automate-value-brings-you.md

 If you are in IT or otherwise responsible for governance, Power Automate has plenty to offer for you.
 With Power Automate there are many security, governance, and reporting capabilities to provide the necessary oversight.
 You can even write a flow to manage all of the other flows.
 Also, Power Automate doesn't circumvent security in any way.
 Users cannot build flows to do things they don't already have permission to do today.

-In the next unit, you'll learn about how Tru Green is using Power Automate to better run their business.
+In the next unit, you'll learn about how TruGreen is using Power Automate to better run their business.